QuantumMisaka/ATST-Tools/README.md

 -rw-r--r-- 1 james james 6.5K Nov 24 20:35 run_autoneb012.traj
 -rw-r--r-- 1 james james 531K Nov 24 20:37 run_autoneb025.traj
 ```

+> Note: if you want to preserve property information in traj_collect.py, you can manually edit the script to specify `no_calc = False`

 #### Other scripts
 Because ATST is originally based on ASE, the trajectory file can be directly read, view and analysis by `ase gui` and other ASE tools.
 Abide by `neb_make.py` and `neb_post.py`, We also offer some scripts to help you: